-Are Fibroids Genetic?
+Are Fibroids Genetic or Hereditary?

-We're often asked if fibroids are genetic, and even more often, women with fibroids ask themselves "why me?"
+We're often asked if fibroids are genetic or hereditary, and even more often, women with fibroids ask themselves "why me?"
 Generally speaking, uterine fibroids do not have a single identifiable cause, but are often attributed to family history, genetics, age, and/or race as contributing factors.
 To provide more clarity on what we know and what we don't know, we draw on commonly cited research to explain the genetic basis of fibroids.

 Research has shown that genetics can contribute to the development of uterine fibroids, although genetics may not be the primary nor the singular cause.
 Rare genetic syndromes provide evidence supporting the idea that uterine fibroids have a genetic basis.
 For example, in Reed’s Syndrome, which is also called multiple cutaneous and uterine leiomyomatosis (MCUL), affected females show a higher prevalence of fibroids at an earlier age of onset with more severe symptoms .
 In hereditary leiomyomatosis and renal cell cancer (HLRCC) syndrome, germline mutations in the Fumarate hydratase gene cause affected patients to develop benign tumors on the skin and in the uterus.
 Affected individuals are also at increased risk for kidney cancer [1, 6].

 Studies of twins also point to genetics as a contributing factor in the development of uterine fibroids.

 Monozygotic (identical) twins with uterine fibroids, who share all of their genes, are twice as likely to undergo hysterectomy when compared with dizygotic (fraternal) twins who share half of their genes.
 This observation is consistent with the expected rates for a genetically influenced trait .